History of ABS-CBN: 1986–2007: Rebirth and growth

 In October 2003, the network held a month-long celebration of ABS-CBN and Philippine TV's 50th year.
 The station produced two commemorative documentaries about the station's contribution in news and entertainment.
 Sa Mata ng Balita encapsulated some of the most unforgettable, most remarkable, and most celebrated landmarks of the last 50 years, as captured by television news.
 50 Taong Ligawan: The Pinoy TV History, on the other hand, was the first extensive television documentary done about the history of Philippine television and the evolution of Philippine entertainment.

-In 2004, the network launched a series of new programs including Marina, Sarah the Teen Princess, At Home Ka Dito, Nginiiig, Yes, Yes Show!, Mangarap Ka, Art Jam, Salamat Dok, Rated K, and a televised search for the network's new set of young talent entitled Star Circle Quest.
-During the last quarter of that same year, ABS-CBN lost its position as the leading network in Mega Manila to GMA Network following the success of the latter's fantaserye Mulawin which caused Charo Santos-Concio to almost resign from the network whereas it still dominated the TV ratings in Visayas and Mindanao.
+In 2004, the network launched a series of new programs including Naruto, Ragnarok the Animation, Marina, Sarah the Teen Princess, At Home Ka Dito, Nginiiig!, Yes, Yes Show!, Mangarap Ka, Art Jam, Salamat Dok, Rated K, and a televised search for the network's new set of young talent entitled Star Circle Quest.
+During the last quarter of that same year, ABS-CBN lost its position as the leading network in Mega Manila to GMA Network following the success of the rival network's fantaserye Mulawin which caused Charo Santos-Concio to almost resign from the network whereas it still dominated the TV ratings in Visayas and Mindanao.

-In 2005, the network launched a series of new programs in their bid to regain lost audience share through a campaign entitled Iba Magmahal ang Kapamilya.
-These include Home Boy, Goin' Bulilit, Wowowee, Bora, Search for the Star in a Million and Quizon Avenue.
-In March of that same year, responding to Perceptions Inc.'s Tara Na, Biyahe Tayo, ABS-CBN and Star Records teamed up with the Philippine Tourism Authority (now the Tourism Infrastructure and Enterprise Zone Authority) for an all-star version of their Pilipino Sa Turismo'y Aktibo tourism anthem which featured selected contract artists such as Gary Valenciano, Kris Aquino, Ai-Ai delas Alas, Vhong Navarro, Piolo Pascual, Jericho Rosales, Claudine Barretto, Erik Santos, Gloc-9, Sheryn Regis and Heart Evangelista.
+In 2005, the network launched another set of new programs in their bid to regain lost audience share through a campaign entitled Iba Magmahal ang Kapamilya.
+These programs include Homeboy, Goin' Bulilit, Wowowee, Bora, Search for the Star in a Million and Quizon Avenue.
+In March of that same year, responding to Perceptions Inc.'s Tara Na, Biyahe Tayo, ABS-CBN and Star Music teamed up with the Philippine Tourism Authority (now the Tourism Infrastructure and Enterprise Zone Authority) for an all-star version of their Pilipino Sa Turismo'y Aktibo tourism anthem which featured selected contract artists such as Gary Valenciano, Kris Aquino, Ai-Ai delas Alas, Vhong Navarro, Piolo Pascual, Jericho Rosales, Claudine Barretto, Erik Santos, Gloc-9, Sheryn Regis and Heart Evangelista.
 However, the song's lack of extensive support by the mother network led to its obscurity.

 The network later ventured into franchised reality shows with the launch of Pinoy Big Brother which proved to be a smashing success and helped them regain their lost position as the leading network in Mega Manila.
-A few months later, they snatched the rights to air the eighth season of the live-action preschool series Barney & Friends (which was a top-rater on American public television broadcaster PBS) on weekday mornings before the general entertainment programs.